Sales-call AI scoring. Score calls against your key signals, write back to CRM.

 The pilot reads from your call platform (Zoom Phone with recording, RingCentral, Dialpad, Aircall, Gong, Chorus, Fathom, Fireflies, or any platform that produces recordings) and writes two CRM fields (deal-stage, last-meaningful-contact) back into HubSpot, Salesforce, or Pipedrive.
 As the tool grows on the monthly, the full pipeline-truth dashboard, per-rep coaching scorecards, and an expanded signal set layer in one tool at a time.

-Every sales call scored against a handful of your team's key signals, with deal-stage and last-meaningful-contact written back to your CRM.
-By day 30, the Monday pipeline review runs on verified call data and the owner no longer has to listen back through recordings to check the forecast.
-The pipeline-truth dashboard, coaching scorecards, and expanded signal set layer in over the monthly.
+Every sales call scored against a handful of your team's key signals, with deal-stage and last-meaningful-contact written back to your CRM automatically.
+By day 30 the Monday pipeline review runs on verified call data instead of rep optimism, so stalled deals show as stalled and the owner stops listening back through Sunday recordings to spot-check the forecast.
+The full pipeline-truth dashboard, per-rep coaching scorecards, and an expanded signal set layer in over the monthly.

 What if our reps push back on call scoring?